davmac314/dinit/README.md

 services in Dinit; this allows Dinit to monitor the process.

-Process services are attractive due to the ease of monitoring (and restarting) the service, however, they have one inherent problem, which is that Dinit cannot tell when the service is truly started.
-Once the process has been launched, Dinit assumes that the service has started, but in fact there will be a short delay before the process sets itself up, starts listening on sockets, etc; during this time any other process (including one from a service listed as dependent) which tries to contact it will not be able to do so.
-In practice, this is not usually a problem (and external solutions, like D-Bus, do exist).
+Process services are attractive due to the ease of monitoring (and restarting) the service.
+After starting a process, there will often be a short delay before the process sets itself up, starts listening on sockets, etc;
+during this time any other process (including one from a service configured as a dependent) which tries to contact it will not be able to do so.
+In practice, this is not usually an issue (and external solutions, like D-Bus, do exist), but Dinit does support startup notification (compatible with S6) to circumvent the problem.
+With startup notification configured - assuming it is supported by the process - dependent services will not be started until the service is running properly.
+If startup notification is _not_ configured, Dinit assumes a process service is successfully started as soon as the process is launched.

 A _scripted_ service has separate commands for startup and (optional) shutdown.
 Scripted services can be used for tasks such as mounting file